AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 }
 ```

-Basically, the middle bar disappears, the top and bottom bars get centered, the top bar rotates 45 degrees clockwise, and the bottom bar rotates 45 degrees counter-clockwise.
+The middle bar disappears, the top and bottom bars get centered, the top bar rotates 45 degrees clockwise, and the bottom bar rotates 45 degrees counter-clockwise.

 ### Toggling the Hamburger Icon